GDQuest/product-packager/README.md

 Product packager is a modular set of tools to help process files and package products.
 You can find them in the `programs/` directory.

-To package complete products, we use `make`, a program to create incremental builds and process files based on sets of rules.
-For more information, see [the makefiles directory's README](makefiles/README.md).
-There, you can also find our example make files.
+To package complete products, we use `scons`, a program to create incremental builds and process files based on sets of rules.
+For more information, see [the scons documentation](scons/README.md).

 You can use these tools individually.
 For example, here are some example commands I would use to compress pictures and videos in a directory using my favorite shell, [fish](https://fishshell.com/):